Gino Pozzo: Watford

-In June 2012, he and his father acquired Watford from previous owner Laurence Bassini.
+In June 2012, Pozzo and his father acquired Watford from previous owner Laurence Bassini.
 Pozzo became the sole owner in 2014.

-Pozzo is often found at the training grounds and has been known to monitor all players through GPS devices that track the players' performance data while in training.
-He is known to have minimal contact with players and addresses them as little as once per year, yet observes his teams locally on a weekly basis.
+Pozzo attends the training grounds and monitors player performance data through GPS devices.
+He has limited direct contact with players.

-All major decisions regarding the trading of players are made between Gino Pozzo, Scott Duxbury (chief executive of Watford), and Gianluca Nani (sporting director of Watford).
-They have been known to acquire many players from South America, citing lower wage costs however still being highly skilled athletes.
+Decisions on player transfers are made by Gino Pozzo, Scott Duxbury (chief executive of Watford), and Gianluca Nani (sporting director of Watford).
+The club has acquired players from South America.

 Watford were promoted from the Football League Championship to the Premier League on 25 April 2015.
 Since 2015, Watford's annual revenues have increased by more than £100m.

-During his time at Watford, Pozzo has become notorious for his tendency to sack managers, having appointed 19 different managers during his 13 year tenure at the club.
+During Pozzo's ownership, Watford has appointed 19 different managers over 13 years.

-In 2019, Watford made it to the FA Cup Final but were beaten by Manchester City.
+In 2019, Watford reached the FA Cup Final but lost to Manchester City.

 In the 2019–20 season, Watford finished in 19th place in the Premier League and were relegated to the EFL Championship.

-In the 2020–21 season, Watford finished in second place in the EFL Championship and were promoted back into the Premier League.
+In the 2020–21 season, Watford finished in second place in the EFL Championship and were promoted to the Premier League.

-In the 2021–22 season, Watford finished in 19th place in the Premier League and were relegated back to the EFL Championship.
+In the 2021–22 season, Watford finished in 19th place in the Premier League and were relegated to the EFL Championship.

-In the 2022–23 season, Watford finished in eleventh place in the EFL Championship and remained in the division.
-In the 2023–24 season, Watford finished in 15th place, their worst result since the 2009–10 season.
+In the 2022–23 season, Watford finished in eleventh place in the EFL Championship.
+In the 2023–24 season, Watford finished in 15th place.

 Personal life

-Pozzo is married to Carla Pozzo and they have two daughters and a son together.
-They have been living outside London since they left Spain.
+Pozzo is married to Carla Pozzo and they have two daughters and a son.
+They live outside London.